armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2.19.4.md

 ---
 title: v2.19.4 Armory Release (OSS Release 1.19.4)
-weight: -21920200416012751
 toc_hide: true
 ---

 # 04/15/20 Release Notes
-{:.no_toc}

 > Note: Do not upgrade to Armory Spinnaker 2.19.4 (this version).
 Instead, upgrade to Armory Spinnaker [2.19.7](/release-notes/armoryspinnaker_v2.19.7/) or later.

-* This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it.
-{:toc}

 ## Breaking Changes
 <!--